 This does not mean that the other topics in the Catechism are unimportant.
 For example, there are sections that deal with God's revelation to man, virtues, the Beatitudes, law & grace, the "Battle of Prayer,"...
 This is important stuff, and needs to be learned along with the Pillars.
 However, treating these topics separately seems like an easier way to approach the Catechism as a whole.

 1. Read the pages These are found at the top and include:

 - a general overview of each of the Four Pillars (see Pillars I-IV)

 - a page titled Faith, which attempts to present the Pillars in light of broader Church teachings.

 - a page on the Rosary, "The weapon for these times" (St. Padre Pio)

-2. Explore the articles These are found on the homepage.
+2. Explore the articles These are found on the homepage and archive.
 Topics are usually about some aspect of one of The Four Pillars.
 Entries are not intended to be a complete explanation of the "Pillar Focus," just a sampling.
 For a complete explanation, view the catechism links as described in the next step.

 3. Read the Catechism links These are found throughout this website and provide the complete and official teaching of the Church.
 For a quicker read, select the Compendium of the Catechism.
 For more in-depth teaching, select the Catechism itself.

 You have a right to know your faith!